Narita International Airport: Bus

 There are regular bus (limousine) services to the Tokyo City Air Terminal in 55 minutes, and major hotels and railway stations in the greater Tokyo area in 35–120 minutes.
 These are often slower than the trains because of traffic jams.
 The chief operator of these services is Airport Transport Service under the "Friendly Airport Limousine" brand.
 Other operators include Keisei Bus, Chiba Kotsu and Narita Airport Transport.

-There is also an overnight bus service to Kyoto and Osaka.
-Buses also travel to nearby US military bases, including Yokosuka Navy Base and Yokota Air Base.

 Taxi

 Fixed rate taxi service to Tokyo, Kawasaki, Yokohama, Yokosuka, and Miura is available.
 Operated by Narita International Airport Taxi Council Members.

-The main road link to Narita Airport connects to the Shuto Expressway network at Ichikawa, Chiba.

 Helicopter

-Mori Building City Air Service offered a helicopter charter service between Narita and the Ark Hills complex in Roppongi, taking 35 minute and costing 280,000 yen each way for up to five passengers; however, the service was discontinued on December 1, 2015.
+Mori Building City Air Service offered a helicopter charter service between Narita and the Ark Hills complex in Roppongi, taking 35 minute and costing 280,000 yen each way for up to five passengers; however, the service was discontinued on 1 December 2015.

 Transfer to/from Haneda Airport

 Haneda Airport is approximately 1.5–2 hours from Narita Airport by rail or bus.
 By rail, the Keisei Electric Railway runs direct trains between Narita and Haneda in 101 minutes.
 The Tokyo Monorail runs from Haneda to Hamamatsuchō Station in 15–20 minutes.
 A short transfer to a JR line train (e.g. Yamanote Line) to Tōkyō Station is required to connect to the Narita Express train to Narita airport.
 There are also direct buses between the airports operated by Airport Limousine Bus.
 The journey takes 65–85 minutes or longer depending on traffic.